-For a greener Christmas experience, serve food with ingredients sourced from local farmers, which is mostly sold in markets available all over the metro.
+For a greener experience, serve food with ingredients sourced from local farmers, which is mostly sold in markets available all over the metro.
 The practice of organic farming is good for the environment, since it reduces pollution and soil erosion, uses less energy, and increases soil fertility.

 Festoon the venue with recycled decorations

 Irresponsibly discarded decorations are often the main cause of every party’s harmful effects on the environment.
 Incandescent lights, for one, consume too much electricity and generate carbon emissions.
 It is recommended to buy LED or light-emitting diode lights instead, as they save 75 percent more electricity than incandescent ones.